TradingAppStoreAdmin/TradingAppStoreExamples-NinjaTrader/README.md

             }
         }

-        protected override void OnBarUpdate()
+	// indicator event.
+We cut off the logic in the case that the auth failed protected override void OnBarUpdate()
         {
             // We call our hasPermission method here if (hasPermission()){
 		Print("User does not have permission!");
                 return; // VERY IMPORTANT: Be sure to handle the case for when a user doesn't have access.
-In this example, we simply return to terminate the method before any indicator logic ensues.
+In this example, we simply return to terminate the method before any further indicator logic ensues.
             }
             //Add your custom indicator logic here...
         }
     }
 }